-Stolperstein, literally stumbling blocks, are sett-size (10x10cm) concrete cubes bearing a brass plate inscribed with the names and life dates of victims of Nazi extermination or persecution.
+Stolperstein, literally stumbling blocks, are sett-size (10x10cm) concrete cubes bearing a brass plate, inscribed with the names and life dates of victims of Nazi extermination or persecution.

-They shine up from the drab (and often wet, this is Hamburg!) paths and pavements of the city, telling the story of the person they commemorate; making sure they, and the genocide of six million people is not forgotten.
+They shine up from the drab (and often wet, this is Hamburg) paths and pavements of the city, telling the story of the person they commemorate and making sure they, and the genocide of six million people, is not forgotten.

-Not everyone in Germany agrees with the concept of stolperstein, this excellent article in The Guardian explains why and shares more insight into the project.
+Not everyone in Germany agrees with the concept of stolperstein.
+This excellent article in The Guardian explains why and shares more insight into the project.

 Visit the Memorial of St Nikolai

-Destroyed in Allied bombing raids in 1943, thisGothic church is now a museum and observation deck.
-It was decided after the war to not return St Nikolai to a parish church as it had been before, but to make it into a memorial where Hamburg could remember their dead and the atrocities of the war.
+Destroyed in Allied bombing raids in 1943, this Gothic church is now a museum and observation deck.
+It was decided after the war to not return St Nikolai to a parish church as it had been before, but to create a memorial where Hamburg could remember their dead and the atrocities of the war.

 First ‘blockbusters’ were dropped which cracked open houses, then incendiaries containing phosphorus raised a firestorm which at times reached an altitude of 6,000 metres.
-The entire city turned into a volcano, a vent, a gigantic stack in which hurricane-like winds drew the hot air upwards causing low pressure on the ground which in turn sucked in oxygen, thus acting as an accelerant.
+The entire city turned into a volcano, a gigantic stack in which hurricane-like winds drew the hot air upwards causing low pressure on the ground, which in turn sucked in oxygen, thus acting as an accelerant.

 It was not realised until many years after rudimentary repairs were made to the remains of St Nikolai, that the bricks used were from the very factory where German citizens were detained and worked to death.

-Wander Through the Speicherstadt
+Wander Through the Speicherstadt & HafenCity

-The entire district is built on thick oak piles, which create a warehouse complex of over 300,000 m2 and stored goods shipped to Hamburg from the rest of the world.
+The entire district is built on thick oak piles, which create a warehouse complex of over 300,000 square metres, which stored goods shipped to Hamburg from the rest of the world.

-As you wander south from here you will come to the regenerated dock area, which gradually became redundant due to the increase in size in ships visiting the harbour city, and is now the regenerated HafenCity.
+As you wander south from here you will come to the historic dock area, which gradually became redundant due to the increase of size in ships visiting the harbour city, and is now the regenerated HafenCity.

 Visit the Elbphilharmonie

-With an original budget of €86m, a lengthly (two years) row with the contractors, frequent changes of design and spec and a total lack of oversight, the final cost was…….drumroll….. €886m.
-Yep, you read that right, 10 times as much as the original, signed off, costs.
+With an original budget of €86m, a lengthly (two years) row with the contractors, frequent changes of design and spec and a total lack of oversight, the final cost was €886m.
+Yep, you read that right – 10 times as much as the original, signed off, costs.

 Take a Boat Trip

-There are a number of boat trips available; you can cruise the Alster Lake on a historic steamboat, take a tour of the canals or head out onto the Elbe for a tour of the harbour to marvel at the enormous container ships carrying up to 10,000 containers and see the historic sailing ships in permanent dock.
-You’ll have by far the best view of the Elbphilharmonie for here too!
+There are a number of boat trips available.
+You can cruise the Alster Lake on a historic steamboat or take a tour of the canals of the warehouse district.
+You can head out onto the Elbe river for a tour of the docks and marvel at the enormous cargo ships carrying 10,000 containers, and see the historic sailing ships in permanent dock.

 Grab a Traditional Lunch